 This paper presents a new system for the continuous speech recognition of Spanish, integrating previous works in the fields of acoustic-phonetic decoding and language modelling.
-Acoustic and language models -separately trained with speech and text samples, respectively- are integrated into one single automaton, and their probabilities combined according to a standard beam search procedure.
+Acoustic and language models separately trained with speech and text samples, respectively- are integrated into one single automaton, and their probabilities combined according to a standard beam search procedure.
 Two key issues were to adequately adjust the beam parameter and the weight affecting the language model probabilities.
-For the implementation, a client-server arquitecture was selected, due to the desirable working scene where one or more simple machines in the client side make the speech analysis task, and a more powerful workstation in the server side looks for the best sentence hypotheses.
+For the implementation, a client-server arguitecture was selected, due to the desirable working scene where one or more simple machines in the client side make the speech analysis task, and a more powerful workstation in the server side looks for the best sentence hypotheses.
 Preliminary experimentation gives promising results with around 90% word recognition rates in a medium size word speech recognition task1.

-Keywords: Continuos Speech Recognition, Client-Server Arquitecture
+Keywords: Continuous Speech Recognition, Decision Trees, k-TSS Language Models: Syntactical Approaches to Language Modelling, Client-Server Arquitecture.

-1. INTRODUCTION.
+1. INTRODUCTION